Ckath/k88/README.md

 - multiple server support
 - ini config
 - self updating
+- SSL (and only SSL connections will work)

 ### modules
 an ever incomplete list of the funcitonality provided through modules: